Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Nina Janesikova/Shutterstock

-June to August is the overall best time to visit Tonga.
+The best time to visit Tonga is from June to August.
 Come for whale watching, sunny weather, and tons of options for tours and activities.
+Whale watching is absolutely breathtaking in Tonga from June to August.

+You’ll see hundreds of these gentle giants swimming and playing just off the coast as they migrate.
 Beach days, hiking around the islands, swimming and diving, exploring caves, visiting markets, and taking cultural tours are all perfect during Tonga’s high season from June to August.

 The weather is typically sunny with balmy temperatures that feel really pleasant for outdoor activities.
 Rainfall is common in short bursts that won’t ruin your plans.
+You’ll be able to enjoy this island paradise in full during this time of year.

+Expect temperatures around 70F-72F from June to August, with highs rarely rising past 79F.
 Rainfall totals range from 2″ to 2.7″ from June to August.
 It’s nothing compared to the rainy season that peaks from December to April with up to 6.4″ of rain each month!

 While it sounds like a lot of rain, there are plenty of clear, sunny days and showers tend to be short during this time of year.
 Hotels and resorts are priced as follows: